/r/LabourUK

 3) Do not support or condone illegal or violent activity;

-6) Editorialising: Submitted links should have a title identical to the source or linked tweet.
-If in doubt, use a self-text.
-Submissions or self-texts deemed to be misrepresenting the source, tweet or video will be removed;
+6) Editorialisation: Submitted links should have a title identical to the source.
+Submissions or self-texts deemed to be misrepresenting the source will be removed;

-8) Discussion of moderation should be raised by mod mail or in separate submissions, not in comment sections;
+8) Discussion of moderation should be raised by mod mail or in separate submissions, not in comment sections.
+Posts regarding users or moderation choices from other communities are not permitted;

-9) Twitter Restrictions & Social Media: Direct links to tweets or screencaps of tweets are banned.
+9) Social Media Policy: Direct links to social media posts or screencaps of social media are banned.
 The discussion of noteworthy tweets can be done via a self-post.
+Self-posts including tweets are expected to be accompanied by a meaningful comment from the user explaining why the submission was noteworthy, not just a throwaway sentence;

-11) The rules are guidelines, and breaking the spirit of the rules will be treated as if it is breaking the rules.
+10) The rules are guidelines, moderators will exercise discretion.
+Breaking the spirit of the rules will be treated as if it is breaking the rules.

 A summary and further explanation of the rules can be found here.